Ogbe Tua (Ogbè Òtúrá)

 • Here the sky was known.

-• If Osobo is there, do something to the Egun first of all.
+• If Osobo is there, do something to the Eguns first of all.

 • Ogbe Tua sends out to get the I will.

-• From white rooster to Ogún when this Ifá comes out in an Ituto.
+• Offer a white rooster to Ogún when this Ifá comes out in an Ituto.

 • Celebrate your father's mass if he is deceased.